MatthewYeend/Laravel-Best-Practices/README.md

     Order::pending()->delete();
 }
 ```
-The **Good** approach improves readability, maintainability, and reusability by using Eloquent instead of raw queries.
+The **Good** approach improves readability, maintainability, and reusability by:
+- Using Eloquent instead of raw queries.
 It leverages a query scope (`pending()`) for filtering, making the code cleaner and reusable across the application.

 ---
 ## Notifications